techwork2026/iam-lab/labs/05-RBAC-Issues/day-05-rbac.md

 **Outcome:**

-Access issue resolved by applying appropriate RBAC role
+Access issue successfully resolved by assigning the appropriate RBAC role.

+This confirms that role assignment—not group membership—is required for permission enforcement in Microsoft Entra ID.

 ![Role Assigned](../../screenshots/role-assigned-fix.png)